gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 we'll use the shared Runners that GitLab.com provides.

-After the Ingress is installed, wait a few seconds and copy the IP address that will show up, we'll use in the next step when enabling Auto DevOps.
+After the Ingress is installed, wait a few seconds and copy the IP address that is displayed, which we'll use in the next step when enabling Auto DevOps.

 ## Enabling Auto DevOps

 Now that the Kubernetes cluster is set up and ready, let's enable Auto DevOps.

 1. First, navigate to **Settings > CI/CD > Auto DevOps**.
 1. Select **Enable Auto DevOps**.
 1. Add in your base **Domain** by using the one GitLab suggests.
 Note that generally, you would associate the IP address with a domain name on your